 The town boasts having some of the finest schools and teachers in the state.
 In partnership with our community is “Maize USD 266, which is noted for being progressive and innovative, while at the same time providing a personal, caring atmosphere.
 The schools stand at the heart of community life in Maize.
 This suburban school district, which houses more than 6,200 students in eight buildings, is the 12th largest school district in the state.”
 The Maize school system, which serves a large geographic area that once was farmland, now boasts of two high schools, a middle school, and four elementary schools.

 Of course most of us are aware of the new “West Campus” of Wichita State University, located north of 37th on Maize Road.
-Enrollment is up considerable and it has been such a wonderful success that plans are now under way to expand to a second facility.
+Enrollment is up considerably and it has been such a wonderful success that plans are now under way to expand to a second facility.
 Assuming the funding comes about in the next couple of years it will be located north of the current facility.

 Near the City Hall a new Northwest Medical Dialysis Center has also opened as well as the new Sedgwick County EMS Facility.
-Also in the area will be another restaurant and new bank facility location.
-These businesses are scheduled for completion in 2007.

-Additionally the new “Maize” County Fire Station #33 is also in operation, opening in Febrauary 2008.
+Additionally the new “Maize” County Fire Station #33 is also in operation, opening in February 2008.
 Because of the new location, west of Maize Road and 53rd, it will allow for a significant improvement of fire services in our community.

-The future looks much brighter as the tax base grows to support future growth.
+The future looks much brighter as the tax base grows to

 It is expected that Maize will continue to grow in population, which necessitates the need for commercial services.
 Economic revitalization will be realized by zoning a major “T-shaped” Business Corridor along Maize Road and 53rd Street as shown in the Adopted Land Use Plan.
 The Planning Commission has subdivided this corridor into various retail, office and general business zoning categories that will ensure only viable new businesses which further the goal “to preserve the small town character and lifestyle” are located in the corridor.